 Institutional investors transact in large blocks which can influence the momentum of stock prices, at least in the short-term, especially when there is a low level of public shares available on the market to trade.
-With a not-so-big institutional ownership of 5.71%, CBLI is not too exposed to price volatility that may arise from institutional trading.
-But another factor to consider is the presence of hedge funds, who are notorious for active investing.
-In CBLI’s case, they make up 6.24% of ownership, indicating potential sharp stock price movements during significant transactions.
-However, I would also examine the rest of its ownership structure in more detail to determine how the company’s major shareholders can affect its investment case.
+With an institutional ownership of 5.66%, CBLI doesn’t seem too exposed to higher volatility resulting from institutional trading.

 Another important group of shareholders are company insiders.
 Insider ownership has to do more with how the company is managed and less to do with the direct impact of the magnitude of shares trading on the market.
-58.27% ownership of CBLI insiders is large enough to make an impact on shareholder returns.
-In general, this level of insider ownership has negatively affected underperforming (consistently low PE ratio) companies and positively affected the companies that outperform (consistently high PE ratio).
+CBLI insiders hold a significant stake of 58.17% in the company.
+This level of insider ownership has been found to have a negative impact on companies with consistently low PE ratios (underperformers), while it has been positive in the case of high PE ratio firms (outperformers).
 Another aspect of insider ownership is to learn about their recent transactions.
-While insider buying is possibly a sign of a positive outlook for the company, selling doesn’t necessarily indicate a negative outlook as they may be selling to meet personal financial needs.
+Insider buying may be a sign of upbeat future expectations, however, selling doesn’t necessarily mean the opposite as insiders may be motivated by their personal financial needs.

 General Public Ownership